island-is/handbook/docs/api-design-guide/environments.md

 This document describes different environments and their purpose.

 - Development environment
-- Test environment (for Providers of API)
+- Test environment (for providers of API)
-- Sandbox environment (for Consumers of API)
+- Sandbox environment (for consumers of API)
 - Production environment

 ## Development environment

-The Development environment used to develop APIs should contain set of processes and programing tools to develop functional APIs.
+The development environment used to develop APIs should contain set of processes and programming tools to develop functional APIs.
 The developed assets should be connected to revision control and build processes to create a functional API.
 The functional API can then be deployed to other test and production environments.